robbyhooker/Portfolio_Optimization/README.md

 (Taken from above lecture notes)<br>

 In english, this lays out the optmization problem as trying to find the weights (w) that produce the minimum risk (portfolio variance), given a target return (p)<br>
-We also set constraints in implemtation: The sum of the weights is equal to 1 (all capital is invested) and each weight ∈ [0,1] (no options or leveraging)
+We also set constraints in implemtation: The sum of the weights is equal to 1 (all capital is invested) and each weight ∈ [0,1] (no options or leveraging)<br>

+Given this, upon implimentation we can give the algorithm a target return rate and output the portfolio with the lowest risk.<br>
+Using this, I derive both the portfolio with the highest Sharpe ratio, and the efficient portfolios frontier for our assets.<br>

+In the below table are data for various porfolios across the efficient frontier.
+Note that securities not listed are weighted at 0.<br>
 | Portfolio             | ETF  | Weight (%) | Return | Volatility |
 |-----------------------|------|------------|--------|------------|
 | Highest Sharpe Ratio  | SPY  | 32.15      | 0.06   | 0.06       |